mailpace/blog/content/blog/receive-inbound-emails-over-https.md

 ---
 title: Moving Inbound emails out of Beta
 date: "2022-01-06T09:15:03.284Z"
-description: You can now receive emails with OhMySMTP!
+description: You can now receive emails with MailPace!
 ---

 Today we're pleased to announce moving our inbound email support out of Beta and making it available to all our new and existing customers.

 > Want to get started?
-Look for the `Inbound Emails` link in your domain at https://app.ohmysmtp.com, and check out the docs: https://docs.ohmysmtp.com/guide/inbound
+Look for the `Inbound Emails` link in your domain at https://app.mailpace.com, and check out the docs: https://docs.mailpace.com/guide/inbound

 ## Why receive emails with an API?

 There are many situations where you might need to programmatically parse and read incoming email.
-With OhMySMTP you can now setup an inbound subdomain, where all emails received will be parsed, saved and forwarded onto an HTTPS endpoint of your choice.
+With MailPace you can now setup an inbound subdomain, where all emails received will be parsed, saved and forwarded onto an HTTPS endpoint of your choice.

 With this you can build things like: email forwarding services, helpdesks, marketplaces, email bots and more.
 The possibilities are endless!